 A-3.2 Examples

 (the set of all real numbers) is a field.
-As shown in §A-2.2, it is an abelian group over the (+) and (⋅) operators, and its elements are distributive over the (+,⋅) operators.
+As shown in §A-2.2, it is an abelian group under (+); its nonzero elements form an abelian group under (⋅), and multiplication distributes over addition.

 7 = {0,1,2,3,4,5,6} is a finite field because: